by John Early

 Moon and Earth: The average distance of the Moon from the Earth is 108 times the diameter of the Moon.

-Planets and Houses: In astrology, there are 12 houses and 9 planets.
+Planets and Houses: According to astrology, there are 12 houses and 9 planets.
 12 times 9 equals 108.

 River Ganga: The sacred River Ganga spans a longitude of 12 degrees (79 to 91) and a latitude of 9 degrees (22 to 31).
 12 times 9 equals 108.

-Pranayama: If one is able to be so calm in meditation as to have only 108 breaths in a day, enlightenment will come.
+Pranayama: If one is able to be relaxed in meditation as to have only 108 breaths in a day, enlightenment will come.

-Now that you know your basic Mala 101 (er, Mala 108?), hopefully, you can find the time with your necklace to practice it’s formal use and have a deeper respect and understanding into why they’re worn.
-The mala necklace is so much more than a new-age fashion statement.
+Now that you know your basic Mala 101 (er, Mala 108? ), hopefully you can find the time with your necklace to practice it’s formal use and have a deeper respect and understanding of why it’s worn.
+The Mala necklace is so much more than a new-age fashion statement.

 Namaste amigos!